Self-Advocacy IEP Goals

 ” the process by which a person controls their own life. “

 Self-determination is often talked about at transition time, but not much outside of that.
 What a huge mistake!
 When our kids leave the school system or leave the home, they don’t miraculously develop the ability to self-advocate.
-This is something that should be worked on and weaved in everything.
-There is a list of skills in bullet-points at the beginning of this post.

-It’s also essential that you and your child have a vision and that it is the same vision and that they have participated in developing the vision.
+It’s also essential that you and your child have a vision, that it is the same vision, and that they have participated in developing the vision.
 If you don’t know where you are going, how do you know what to advocate for?
-Check out the free IEP Vision Statement workbook for future planning below.

 Both parents and educators can be intimidated by adding goals like these because they seem to be challenging to measure.
 Or at least that is the perception.
-It can be quite simple to measure, just add a quantity.
+It can be quite simple to measure; just add a quantity.
 I have a formula chart at the end of the post.

 If a child has a behavior plan as part of their IEP, then it is absolutely necessary that they have self-advocacy goals.

-A student cannot stay on a behavior plan forever, or have adults intervening and removing your antecedents when they can.
+A student cannot stay on a behavior plan forever or have adults intervening and removing your antecedents when they can.
 A student needs to be able to self-identify their antecedents, predict them and have an action plan of acceptable coping skills.

 - Given the school lunch menu, I will select between the two options available that day in 4 out of 5 trials.